Hebrews 12:28: Serve God or worship Him?

 For the LORD your God is a consuming fire (pyr katanalisko), a jealous God.

-What the writer of Hebrews is warning us about in the last section of chapter 12 is not about acceptable or unacceptable ‘worship’ - but that this is the only God and we should serve only Him.
+What the writer of Hebrews is warning us about in the last section of chapter 12 is not about acceptable or unacceptable ‘worship’ - but that this is the only God and we should serve only Him - and no other God, and serve him with fear and awe.

-But our serving of God is still of our choosing, as Joshua in Joshua 24 chose to serve (abad) God and told the people to choose whether they would serve (abad) the gods their fathers served or whether they would serve (abad) the one true God -and if they forsook the Lord and served other gods, that God would destroy them.
-And what is it that the author of Hebrews warns us about in Hebrews 12:25?
+And what is it that the author of Hebrews warns us about in Hebrews 12:29?
 He is warning us not to reject or refuse the one who speaks from heaven and refuse to obey his commands about serving anyone besides him.
 Why?
 Because our God is a consuming fire - AKA he is a jealous God.

 Therefore, since we are receiving a kingdom that cannot be shaken, let us be grateful, and serve (latrueo) God well-pleasingly, with reverence and fear.
 For our God is a consuming fire.

-I wish that the author of Hebrews had finished out his reference of Deut.
-4:24 that “ our God is a consuming fire, a jealous God” or a footnote that this is what he’s referring to, but now you can know for yourself.
+I wish that the author of Hebrews would have finished out his reference rom Deut.
+4:24 that “ our God is a consuming fire, a jealous God” or that in Bibles there would be a footnote that this is what he’s referring to/quoting, but now you can know for yourself.

-As members of the church of Christ, we really need to know that this verse does not mention 'worship' or 'offering acceptable worship' to God, as has been taught for many years by very sincere and well-meaning people!
+As members of the church of Christ, we really need to know that Hebrews 12:28 does NOT discuss/instruct us about 'worship' or 'offering acceptable worship' to God, as has been taught for many years by very sincere and well-meaning people!

-Hebrews 12:28 says to “serve (latrueo) God well-pleasingly.”
-And serving God is not something limited to - or completely defined - by what you do in a building for an hour on Sundays.
+Serving God is not something limited to - or completely defined - by what you do in a building for 1 hour on a Sunday.
 That’s assembly.
-An assembly of God’s servants - those who serve God.
-So I ask myself, do I serve God?
-How?
-"Because I go to church" was the answer I used to think was correct.
-Now I'm rethinking what it means to be a servant of God - (not just a "worshipper").
+An assembly of God’s servants - those who serve God 24 hours per day.

 Thankyou for reading this.
 I welcome all comments and questions!